elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_authentication.md

 ## Trying Things Out

 It's a good idea to try out these features using "incognito" browser windows.
 That will give us a way to open a new browser window in a clean state.
+If you're using Google Chrome on OS X, you can create a new incognito window with `Command + Shift + N`.
+It's also a good idea to restart your Phoenix server with `mix phx.server` at this point to get things up and running.

-We can test out the login page with the same `newuser` account that we created in the previous sections.
+We can test out the login page with the same `joearms` account that we created in the previous sections.
 Try entering the credentials on the new session page at `http://0.0.0.0:4000/sessions/new`: